 There is a misconception that talking therapies are simply the client telling their concerns to the therapist who listens empathetically.
 This of course is true but it is much more than that.
 Often clients think that because they are able to talk openly about difficult past events for example, that they are now "OK with it."
-Over a period of time, past experiences and in some cases, trauma are explored with the therapist who uses her experience and knowledge to interpret issues and help the client to recognise how they are impacting on current feelings and behaviours.
+Over a period of time, past experiences and in some cases, trauma may be explored with the therapist who uses their experience and knowledge to interpret issues and help the client to recognise how they may be impacting on current feelings and behaviours.
 This longer term work helps to shift these difficulties and allows the client to move forward so they no longer influence the present.
 It is important for me to assure you that you will lead the sessions and I will not explore any areas until you are ready.

 What issues Can it Help?

 The short answer is many and endless.
-Humans are complex beings and my experience has shown me that clients often come to counselling for one issue (the presenting issue) only for different ones to be revealed as our work together progresses.
+Humans are complex beings and my experience has shown me that clients often come to therapy for one issue (the presenting issue) only for different ones to be revealed as our work together progresses.
 This is because, for example, if someone is coming due to feelings of stress and anxiety, other issues will often come to light when exploring the anxious feelings.
 This should be seen as positive growth and enlightenment.
 Therapy, particularly psychotherapy and longer term work, enables the development of greater self-awareness and allows the client to recognise how past experiences and relationships have informed their present.

 What Benefits can be Expected?

 Therapy can help you to really get to know yourself and also to recognise traits and behaviours in others that you have relationships with.
 It can help you understand why you are feeling the way you are and how people and events in your life affect you.
 It will help you to explore the relationships you had or are still having with parents/caregivers, partners, siblings, work colleagues and how they impact on you.
 Perhaps you feel put down by others, criticised, made to feel not good enough.